 Query Builder is designed to speed up report creation by automating the most tedious parts of query building: remembering tables and columns, and relations between the columns.

-Query Builder consist of four views of the database.
+Query Builder consists of four views of the database.
 The first view lists all databases visible to the user.
-The second view lists tables in selected database and third view lists columns in selected table.
+The second view lists tables from the selected database and third view lists columns from the selected table.
 The final view is for the user query columns.

 Select the columns you wish to be part of the query.
 You can select columns freely from different tables and databases.